 - Greek Lemon Chicken

 - Chicken Kabobs with Asian Marinade

 Weekend Food Prep:

-This Low-Carb West African Chicken and Peanut Stew is simple and perfect to make with leftover chicken.
+This Low-Carb West African Chicken Stew is simple and perfect to make with leftover chicken.

-- 1/4 cup finely diced red onion (could also use regular onion)
+- 1/4 cup finely diced red onion (see notes)

-- 1 T finely minced ginger root (I wouldn’t use ginger from a jar for this dish)
+- 1 T finely minced ginger root (see notes)

 - 1 cup chicken stock (chicken broth from a can is fine)

-- 1/2 cup chunky peanut butter (use natural peanut butter without added sugar)
+- 1/2 cup chunky natural peanut butter (see notes)